 S K I I N G

-It is breath taking to stand on top of a mountain, engulfed in glistening white and tranquility, suspended between heaven and earth.
-As you begin dancing on skis toward the valley below, with a sense of floating on clouds, you experience the grandeur of nature and your capability to play in it.
-You invest in skill that grows with every run you take and collect the rewards over the course of your lifespan with rising joy, health, and happiness.
-Family and friends can grow with you.
+from a mountain top is breath taking.
+You begin dancing, engulfed in glistening white and tranquility, toward the valley below and experience the grandeur of nature and your capability to play in it.
+You invested in skill that keeps on growing with every run you take.
+Family and friends can join you.

 You have the option of sailing radius turns from wide open to short wedel, from skidding, carving, railing, to cruising, or hugging the fall line.
 You may add dynamic, rhythm, flow, and personality.
 Just like in dancing you let choreography unlock an other world, your world.